pastecodeio/pastecode-docs/docs/intro.md

 slug: /
 ---

-# Welcome

-PasteCode.io is a code-sharing website, only intended for the collaboration of developers.
-You can paste code online and share code online for free.
-PasteCode.io supports up to 165 programming languages via syntax highlighting to fit your needs.
-You can put password or use the "For Myself" feature to keep your snippets for safe.
-Also, you can set an expiration time for temporary sharing.
-Pasted code snippets that without expiration time, may stay on our site indefinitely as long as you don't remove them.
+**PasteCode.io** is a code-sharing website designed for the collaboration of developers.
+You can freely paste and share code online for free.

+Key features of PasteCode.io include:

+- Support for up to 165 programming languages with syntax highlighting to meet your specific needs.
+- Password protection and the "For Myself" feature to ensure the security of your snippets.
+- Option to set an expiration time for temporary sharing.
+- Snippets without an expiration time may remain on our site indefinitely, as long as you don't remove them.

-## Some features that make us different than other paste sites
+Some of the features that set us apart from other paste sites are:

-- Actively maintaining.
+- Active maintenance to provide a reliable platform.
-- Syntax highlighting of 165+ languages with 8 different themes.
+- Syntax highlighting for 165+ languages with eight different themes.
-- Automatic syntax detection in the most used 30+ languages via machine learning.
+- Automatic syntax detection in the most commonly used 30+ languages using machine learning.
-- Password protection and client-side AES-256 encryption.
+- Password protection and client-side AES-256 encryption for enhanced security.
-- Snippet forking(cloning).
+- Snippet forking (cloning) for easy collaboration.
-- Snippet expiration also with "Burn After Read".
+- Snippet expiration with "Burn After Read" option.
 - Search engine for indexable snippets.
-- "For Myself" toggle to keep snippet for yourself.
+- "For Myself" toggle to keep snippets private.
-- Mobile-friendly UI also fully featured iOS app (Android is still in development).
+- Mobile-friendly UI and a fully-featured iOS app (Android version currently in development).
 - Fully featured Visual Studio Code extension.
 - Unlimited API access to snippets.
-- CLI client, Slack & Discord Bot, and Chrome plugin are coming soon.
+- CLI client, Slack & Discord Bot, and Chrome plugin coming soon.
-- Login/Register via Apple or Google (many more will come).
+- Convenient login/register options via Apple or Google (with more to come).
-- Two-factor authentication.
+- Two-factor authentication for added security.
 - Snippet list with filtering and syncing with your account.
-- Fullscreen (distraction-free) view.
+- Fullscreen (distraction-free) view for focused coding.
-- Editor customization (change theme, font size, word wrap, etc.).
+- Editor customization options such as theme, font size, and word wrap.
-- Pro membership.
+- Pro membership with additional benefits.

-- and much more...
+Also, please refer to our [roadmap](https://pastecode.io/feedback) for more information.